 - Tone Colors Down: Some clubs prefer a muted color palette to avoid distracting other golfers on the course.

-The most important equipment that a golfer needs are their clubs and the golf balls they’ll hit across the course.
+The most important equipment that a starter golfer needs are the best beginner golf clubs.
 There are several distinct clubs you will need, here’s a brief rundown:

-- Woods: Named for the fact they were historically made from wood, these are hollow, lightweight clubs made from steel or titanium that are easily swung and great at placing long shots.
+Named for the fact they were historically made from wood, these are hollow, lightweight clubs made from steel or titanium that are easily swung and great for driving the ball off the tee.
+Choosing the best driver for beginners is a great way to get started with your long game.

-- Wedges: Wedges are a subset of irons but there are several of them, so we’ve detailed them separately instead.
+Wedges are a subset of irons but there are several of them, so we’ve detailed them separately instead.
 These clubs are great for shorter but more accurate shots and span four types, pitching wedges, gap wedges, sand wedges, and lob wedges.
+Choosing the best wedge for beginners can be a great way to ensure that your short game is in good standing.

 Pitching wedges are the most commonly used.
 They’re great on the approach but can also be used to make chip shots by skilled players.
 They’ll span approximately 60 to 120 yards and bounce less than the other wedge types.